lightninglabs/faraday/accounting/docs.md

 - Amount: The amount in millisatoshis that we paid, excluding the off chain fees paid.
 - TxID: The payment hash.
-- Reference: Unique payment ID: Payment hash.
+- Reference: Unique payment ID: Payment Preimage.
-- Note: The preimage for the payment, which serves as proof of payment.
+- Note: The node pubkey that the payment was made to.

 ### Fee
 - Amount: The amount in millisatoshis that was paid in off chain fees.
 - TxID: The payment hash.
-- Reference: Unique payment ID: Payment hash: -1.
+- Reference: Unique payment ID: Payment Preimage: -1.
-- Note: A note indicating the number of htlcs the payment was paid over.
+- Note: The node pubkey that the payment was made to.

 ### Circular Payment
 Circular payments represent payments made to our own node to rebalance channels.
 These payments are paid from our node to one of our own invoices.

 - Amount: The amount that was rebalanced.
 - TxID: The payment hash.
-- Reference: Unique payment ID: Payment hash.
+- Reference: Unique payment ID: Payment Preimage.
-- Note: The preimage for the payment, which serves as proof of payment.
+- Note: The node pubkey that the payment was made to.

 ### Circular Payment Fee
 Circular payment fees represent the fees we paid to loop a circular payment to ourselves.

 - Amount: The amount that was paid in off chain fees.
 - TxID: The payment hash.
-- Reference: Unique payment ID: Payment hash: -1.
+- Reference: Unique payment ID: Payment Preimage: -1.
-- Note: A note indicating the number of htlcs the payment was paid over.
+- Note: The node pubkey that the payment was made to.

 ### Forwards
 A forward represents a payment that arrives at our node on an incoming channel and is forwarded out on an outgoing channel in exchange for fees.
 The forward itself does not changes our balance, since it just shifts funds over our channels.
 We include forwarding entries with zero balances for completeness.
 Forwarding fee entries reflect the increase in our holdings from the fee we are paid.